ankidroid/Anki-Android/FAQ.md

 This is an Android problem and AnkiDroid needs to be reset.
 Go to system preferences --> applications --> manager applications --> AnkiDroid and choose "delete data".

 ### How to use different Anki profiles
-If several people use the same device, they can use a different Anki profile, by installing parallel versions of AnkiDroid besides the normal AnkiDroid and setting a different collection path.
+On Anki desktop, if several people want to use the same computer (or if one person wants to separate their collection into several groups), they can use a different profile.
+AnkiDroid doesn't currently officially support using Anki profiles (though it's a [commonly requested feature](https://github.com/ankidroid/Anki-Android/issues/2545)), however you can achieve a similar effect by installing several parallel versions of AnkiDroid besides the normal AnkiDroid and setting a different collection path in each one.

 Parallel versions of AnkiDroid are not officially maintained, but can be built manually by following the [instructions in the Development Wiki](https://github.com/ankidroid/Anki-Android/wiki/Development-Guide#making-parallel-builds).
-The settings, sync account, and decks will be kept separate.
+The settings, sync account, and decks will be kept separate in each build.
 If you are unable to make your own builds, you can use the semi-official pre-built apks for [v2.5beta16](https://github.com/ankidroid/Anki-Android/releases/tag/v2.5beta16) in the releases section.

 ### Lost my decks
 It appears like your decks have disappeared?
 Don't burn your phone yet: AnkiDroid does regular backups, so you will probably be able to recover your decks.
 See the [backups section of the manual](http://ankidroid.org/docs/manual.html#backups) for more info.